A look at more recent versions of the theory, and the misrepresentations used to support them

 But will this end of the line put an end to the lyin'?

-In fact, in recent years, it has become more than clear that most all the evidence offered to support the single bullet theory has been bogus.
-In December 1991, as a response to the movie JFK, HSCA assistant deputy chief counsel Kenneth Klein wrote an article for the L.A.
+In fact, as time goes by, it becomes more and more clear that most of the reasons offered to support the single bullet theory have been at odds with the evidence.
+On December 24, 1991, as a response to the movie JFK, HSCA assistant deputy chief counsel Kenneth Klein published an article in the L.A.
 Times defending the single-bullet theory.
 He offered four reasons to believe it.
-First he claimed that Connally's back wound was ovoid, and that this indicated the bullet striking hm had first struck Kennedy, Well, as we've discussed, this simply wasn't true.
-Dr. Baden had used the measurements of Connally's doctor taken after he'd removed some of the skin around the wound instead of the measurements taken before this removal, and this had misrepresented the shape of the wound.
+First he claimed that Connally's back wound was ovoid, and that this indicated the bullet striking him had first struck Kennedy, Well, as we've discussed, this wasn't exactly true.
+Connally's doctor, for one, was convinced the bullet struck nothing before hitting Connally.
 Klein then noted the trajectory analysis of Thomas Canning, which was purported to show that the bullets striking Kennedy and Connally all came from the sniper's nest.
 Well, as we shall see, Canning not only moved the wounds so that the bullet trajectories would point back to the sniper's nest, he actually re-imagined the positions of Kennedy, so that, in the findings of his committee, Kennedy was leaning further forward when shot in the back than when shot in the head at frame 313 of the Zapruder film.
-This, of course, is nonsense.
+This was the height of lunacy, and marked him as a high priest of voodoo science.
 Klein then cited the ballistics evidence, and noted that "it was determined that the bullet found on a stretcher at Parkland Hospital had been fired from the rifle recovered from the depository."
 Well, maybe so, but not by his committee.
 The HSCA's ballistics experts claimed the assassination rifle had been fired too many times, and that bullets fired down its barrel no longer matched the stretcher bullet.
 Klein then referenced the findings of Vincent Guinn, and specifically his claim that the bullet fragment found in Connally's wrist came from the stretcher bullet.
 Well, as we've seen, the scientific community has since rejected Guinn's conclusions, and Klein's boss Robert Blakey has taken to calling Guinn's methodology "junk science".

 Do It Yourself